Disability & accessibility services

 Support doesn’t look the same for every student.
 Depending upon your needs, Disability and Accessibility Services can assist you to access the following supports and adjustments.

-Learning Access Plan (LAP)
+Disability Access Plan (DAP)

 1. Submit your health documentation and consent form to Disability & Accessibility Services.